 Better yet, all of Bluehost’s WordPress hosting plans come with a 30-day money-back guarantee, so if you’re not completely happy with the service you receive, you’ll get a full refund.

 Not all WordPress hosts were created equal, and while they’re all cheap, some offer better value for money than others.
-Compare the six best WordPress hosts side-by-side in our comparison chart below:
+Compare the seven best WordPress hosts side-by-side in our comparison chart below:

 | Cheapest plan features ||Hostinger||DreamHost|| Bluehost |